spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ### Nodes config

-The **Nodes config** section allows to configure the type of nodes you will use as master and worker nodes in the Kubernetes configuration.
+The **Nodes config** section allows to configure the nodes that will compose the control plane (master nodes) and data plane (worker nodes) of the Kubernetes cluster.

 You can find the list and the explanation of all the parameters in [Node Pool page](https://docs.spectrocloud.com/clusters/cluster-management/node-pool).

 Among the multiple configuration you can set, be sure to consider:
 - *Number of nodes in the pool* to set the right amount of nodes that compose the pool of either the master or worker nodes.
 For the tutorial we set 1 for the master pool and 2 for the worker pool
 - *Allow worker capability* to allow the master node also to accept workloads.
 - *Instance Type* to select the amount of resources each node must have.
-Each instance type shows the amount of vCPU, RAM and the hourly cost of the instance.
+Each instance type shows the amount of CPU, RAM and the hourly cost of the instance.
 - *Availability zones* to use within the Region selected in the *Cluster config* section.

 ![palette clusters nodes configuration](deploy-k8s-cluster/azure/clusters_nodes_config.png)